dmocoder/pocket-monsters/README.md

 #### TLS Signing
 The Api uses HTTPS developer certificates and for a production application a better solution should be setup.

+#### Add a Simulator
+Currently tests call into the actual PokeApi and Translation services.
+It might be better long term to introduce a simulator that mocks their responses.